mlpack/blog/doc/tutorials/Lozhnikov2016Week09.md

+@brief Implementation of tree types - Week 9
+@author Mikhail Lozhnikov
-Title: Implementation of tree types : Week 9
+@page Lozhnikov2016WeekNine Implementation of tree types - Week 9
-Date: 2016-07-27 00:30:00
+@date 2016-07-27 00:30:00

-Tags: gsoc, space trees, Vantage point tree, UB-tree
-Author: Mikhail Lozhnikov
+@section Lozhnikov2016WeekNine Implementation of tree types - Week 9

 Last week I have been working on the vantage point tree and the universal B-tree.